 For Colossus an optical tape reader was designed by Dr Arnold Lynch in 1942 that could read at 5000 characters per second.
 This used an optical system to read not just the 5 bits of data, but also the row of holes that normally were used to mechanically drive the tape.
 The signals from this row were used as the clock pulse to synchronise the whole computer (in the same way as a modern computer is synchronised to a master clock).
 The benefit of this system is that the tape could be run on low–friction wheels and the speed of operation was not critical.

-In the photograph of the Colossus rebuild above, the tape reader can be seen on the right.
+In the photograph of the Colossus rebuild right, the tape reader can be seen on the right.
 A bright light is shone through the tape and focused onto hard vacuum photocells, one for each bit of data and one for the clock pulse.
 The photocells used in the rebuild (see below) are original Colossus parts and are treated with care as the team only has one spare.

 Before the light hits the photocells, it is ‘shaped’ by passing through an optical mask (supported by the wooden frame on the left).
 This helps ensure the signals produced by the valves are of a uniform square shape.
 The black tape on the top of the photocells is a modern addition to prevent pickup of the overhead fluorescent lights!